cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 CMD ["npm", "start"]
 ```

-> NOTE: The docker-compose entry and coresponding dockerfile are not actually needed for the web-client, as it can just as easily be run outside of docker, since the port for `grpcwebproxy` is exposed outside of the docker network.
-However, doing it like this makes the command to startup the application much simpler
+> NOTE: Since the port for `grpcwebproxyis` exposed outside of the docker network, the docker-compose entry and corresponding dockerfile are not actually needed for the web-client; it can just as easily be run outside of docker.
+However, doing it like this makes the command to startup the application much simpler.

-Finally, we have to add `web-client` and `grpcwebproxy` to the start, build, and stop commands in your `cogment.yaml`.
+Finally, we have to add `web-client` and `grpcwebproxy` to the start, build, and stop commands in out `cogment.yaml`.

 ```yaml
 build: docker-compose build orchestrator environment random_agent web-client grpcwebproxy